Programs and Services

 KFL&A Public Health is mandated through the Health Protection and Promotion Act of Ontario to track and control the spread of infectious diseases in the KFL&A area.
 This includes over 50 communicable diseases that must be reported to KFL&A Public Health for follow-up by a public health nurse, infection control practitioner, or public health inspector.

-KFL&A Public Health monitors Lyme disease activity by collecting ticks submitted by residents.
+KFL&A Public Health monitors Lyme disease activity by collecting ticks submitted by residents that have been found on humans.
+We do not accept ticks from animals.
 These ticks are submitted for testing and species identification.

 Testing of ticks is NOT used for the purpose of diagnosing Lyme disease.
 Tick submissions are used only as a surveillance tool so KFL&A Public Health can be aware of where ticks are being found in the KFL&A area.